Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

 ### 3. **Card Management Interface**
 - **Purpose**: Handles the collection, use, and upgrades of cards within the game.
 Each card has its attributes (e.g., attack, buff, cost, strength).
 - **Actions**:
-  - **Card Generation**: Creates cards when they are acquired by the player, potentially using an AI image generation service for visual representation.
+  - **Card Generation**: Creates cards when they are acquired by the player, using an AI image generation service for visual representation.
+When user gets an item after being prompted by ai language model, the item description will be passed on to Card Management to be turned into a card object.
   - **Card Usage**: Allows players to use cards during combat or to buff themselves.
 Handles energy costs and buffs/debuffs applied.
   - **Card Collection**: Tracks which cards the user has and allows them to use them throughout the game.
-  - **Card Upgrades**: Facilitates upgrading or enhancing cards.
+  - **Card Upgrades**: Possible facilitates upgrading or enhancing cards.(This may not be in the final product for version 1.0)
 - **Communication with Other Components**:
   - **Internal**:
     - **Game Engine**: Updates card usage during events like battles, triggering specific buffs or attack damage.
 When the user picks up an item Game engine will ask the Card engine to create a new card.
 The card engine is responsible for creating cards and their attributes and returns cards and their actions to the game engine for use.
     - **Database**: Saves card data in the user’s inventory and updates the database on each card use or collection.
+    -  **AI Image Generation**: Requests images for newly generated cards.
+Sends card description to the interface which then returns an image which is stored in the database.
   - **External**:
-    - **AI Image Generation**: Requests images for newly generated cards.
-The backend sends data to the external AI image generation service (e.g., DALL·E or other image generation models) to generate a visual representation of each card.
-The AI then returns an image URL which is stored in the database.
+    - none

 - **Rationale:** Cards are going to be a big feature of the game so we want to separate the card implementation from other components like the game engine.
 This will allow us to add new card features in the future without having to change many details in other interfaces.